sm2302/a2-grp-r-getthat/README.md

  - These coordinates are then tabulated using tibbles.
  - Using the coordinates, the length of the chords is calculated by the **Distance between 2 points** equation.
  - The lengths obtained are then compared with the length of side of the equilateral triangle from the table.
- - We used the **Principle of Indifference** for this part.
-For this method, the Probability of the length of the chords longer than the sides of the equilateral triangle will be around $1/3$ or $0.3$.
+ - For this method, the probability of the length of the chords being longer than the side of the equilateral triangle will be around $1/3$ or $0.3$.

 **Method B (random radial points)** :

-- Firstly, we randomise angle theta and radius *P* of the circle using `runif()` function.
+- First, randomise angle theta and radius *P* of the circle using `runif()` function.
  *Q* is found using **Pythagoras Theorem** $a^2 + b^2 = c^2$.
  - Then, determine both endpoints $(x1, y1)$ & $(x2, y2)$ of the random chords.
  This [link](https://www.stewartcalculus.com/data/CALCULUS%20Early%20Transcendentals/upfiles/RotationofAxes.pdf) will help in understanding how the x and y values are obtained.
  - These coordinates are then tabulated using tibbles.
  - Using the coordinates, the length of the chords is calculated by the **Distance between 2 points** equation.
  - The lengths obtained are then compared with the length of side of the equilateral triangle from the table.
- - We used the **Principle of Indifference** for this part.
-For this method, the Probability of the length of the chords longer than the sides of the equilateral triangle will be around $1/2$ or $0.5$.
+ - For this method, the probability of the length of the chords being longer than the side of the equilateral triangle will be around $1/2$ or $0.5$.

 **Method C (random midpoints)** :

-- Firstly, we randomise angle theta and radius *V* of the circle using `runif()` function. *V1* and *U* is found using **Pythagoras Theorem** $a^2 + b^2 = c^2$.
+- Firstly, we randomise the angle theta and radius *V* of the circle using `runif()` function. *V1* and *U* is found using **Pythagoras Theorem** $a^2 + b^2 = c^2$.
  - Then, determine both endpoints $(x1, y1)$ & $(x2, y2)$ of the random chords.
  This [link](https://www.stewartcalculus.com/data/CALCULUS%20Early%20Transcendentals/upfiles/RotationofAxes.pdf) will help in understanding how the x and y values are obtained.
  - These coordinates are then tabulated using tibbles.
  - Using the coordinates, the length of the chords is calculated by the **Distance between 2 points** equation.
  - The lengths obtained are then compared with the length of side of the equilateral triangle from the table.
- - We used the **Principle of Indifference** for this part.
-For this method, the Probability of the length of the chords longer than the sides of the equilateral triangle will be around $1/4$ or $0.25$.
+ - For this method, the probability of the length of the chords longer than the side of the equilateral triangle will be around $1/4$ or $0.25$.

 --------------------------------------------------------------------------------
-For each of the three methods above, we printed "P(l > s)", the value of the probability, as the output.
-It can be observed that all three methods have different probabilities, depending on how the chord is defined.
+- For each of the three methods above, we printed `P(l > s)`, the value of the probability, as the output.
+These values are calculated using the **Principle of indifference**.
+- It can be observed that all three methods have different probabilities, depending on how the chord is defined.
 The chords plotted in the circle are grouped into two; the **pink** chords represent chords that are **longer** than the side of the equilateral triangle, whereas the **blue** chords represent those that are **shorter**.

+### Reference
+-